Accidentally Removed Asbestos Popcorn Ceiling? Asbestos Stucco Ceiling

 Health Hazards of Asbestos

 Asbestos exposure is no joke.
-Tiny asbestos fibers can become airborne and, when inhaled, can lodge in your lungs, leading to serious health issues like lung cancer, mesothelioma, and asbestosis.
+Asbestos fibers are microscopic and can remain suspended in the air when materials like popcorn or stucco ceilings are disturbed.
+When inhaled, asbestos can lodge in your lungs, leading to serious health issues like lung cancer, mesothelioma, and asbestosis.
 These diseases often take years or even decades to develop, which is why accidentally removing asbestos popcorn ceiling is such a big deal.

 Why Asbestos Was Used in Popcorn Ceilings